Prior art and open problems

 Product · Academic literature synthesis

 Elicit is the most direct product competitor for the research workflow.
 It does structured extraction from academic papers, claim-level analysis, and some degree of evidence quality assessment.
 For researchers working primarily with peer-reviewed literature it is a serious tool.
+The 2026 updates added multimodal capabilities and a Research Agent feature (Pro and higher plans) that extends search to clinical trial data, regulatory documents, and press releases.

 DebateCV